EdCliffe/BGA_data_collection/BGA_Root/README.md

 # BGA_Scraper
-collects the stats of the top players of each game from https://boardgamearena.com, for each game they have played, including basic information about each game itself.
+Collects the stats of the top players of each game from https://boardgamearena.com, for each game they have played, including basic information about each game itself.

 Basic Functionality is inherited from bot.py, and data cleaning is carried out by cleaning.py.
+The data storage is integrated with cloud services in cloud.py.
 Once data is gathered, some tools for inspecting the data are included in database_access.py.
-Tests/test_BGA contains the unittest class, which largely inspects the resulting data after the code is run.
+Tests/test_BGA contains the unittest class, which inspects the resulting data after the code is run.

-Suggested workflow for scraping the BGA website: run setup for dependencies
+Suggested workflow for scraping the BGA website:
 Run BGA_scraper
 Run test_BGA